axemonkey/blog.clivemurray.com/src/posts/2014/clives-album-of-the-year-1999.md

 Etc.

 Again, I was late to the **Underworld** party, but my mate trying hard to get me to listen to something that didn't at least feature a fast lead guitarist must have finally broken through because one day I saw the light.
-I won't lie to you, drugs probably played a part.
-This is *splendid* music to get at least partially out of your face to.
+I won't lie to you, alcohol probably played a part.
+This is *splendid* music to get at least partially off your ordinary face to.
 In fact I think I'd been listening to this album for a number of years before I realised that the lyrics to "Push Upstairs" and "Push Downstairs" are the same, and that one is a downtempo moody version of the other.
 Which is quite clever, though I obviously wasn't.

 Intelligent, dancey electronica that isn't afraid to go dark occasionally all carried along by Karl Hyde's swirling stream-of-consciousness lyrics.